 Connections are reinforced each time we interact with information (the more times the better), and a multisensory approach (i.e. processing the information using more than one of our senses) creates stronger connections.

 What does this mean in real life?
 Use a variety of short activities to process the information: read it, discuss it, draw an image or create an object to represent it, make a decision based on it etc.

-Avanscoperta: You’ll be in Bologna next October for your “Training from the BACK of the room” (TFTBOTR from now on) 2-day workshop.
-We’re so looking forward to it.
+Avanscoperta: You're the trainer of “Training from the BACK of the room” (TFTBOTR from now on), currently available in its online remote edition.
 Tell us something that will definitely convince us to buy a ticket and change the way we teach for good. 🙂